aicis/fresco/doc/source/glossary.rst

       Information theoretic security refers to a kind of security that is not dependent on the computational power of the adversary.
-There may be some risk of breaking the protocol, but this risk do not grow if the adversary achives more processing power. *Perfect* security is information theoretic security where the probability of breaking the protocol is zero.
+There may be some risk of breaking the protocol, but this risk do not grow if the adversary achieves more processing power. *Perfect* security is information theoretic security where the probability of breaking the protocol is zero.